sergeychernyshov-code/s3www-minio/README.md

 ## ⚙️ Configuration

-Values in `values.yaml` exported as environmental variables :
+Values in `values.yaml` exported as environmental variables from GitHub secrets, so please make sure these are present in the repositories Secret configuration section under Settings -> Actions -> Secrets (default values are given as an example):

 ```
 env: